Community support platform focused on clarity, trust, and action

 • Earlier action visibility can dramatically improve usability

-• Wireframes and journey mapping helped align structure before visual refinement
+• Wireframes and journey mapping help align structure before visual refinement

 • Trust cues need to be embedded across the journey, not isolated to donation pages

-• Mobile-specific wireframes for community users on smaller devices
+• Mobile-specific layouts for parents and guardians on smaller devices

 • Expanded donor trust and annual impact reporting sections